my-fault-london-on-git-now/.github/profile/README.md

 - **Poor Quality:** Illegally obtained copies are frequently of inferior quality, detracting from the viewing experience.

-### 🎥 How to W𝚊tch "Your Fault" in H𝚒𝚗𝚍𝚒 for Free
+### 🎥 How to W𝚊tch "My Fault: London" in H𝚒𝚗𝚍𝚒 for Free

 While free access to new releases is uncommon due to licensing agreements, there are legitimate ways to W𝚊tch Mo𝚟ies without incurring additional costs.

 **1. Free Trials on Streaming Platforms:**

 + **Amazon Prime Video:** New users can take advantage of free trial periods to access content.
-The H𝚒𝚗𝚍𝚒 dubbed version of "Your Fault" is available on Amazon Prime Video.
+The H𝚒𝚗𝚍𝚒 dubbed version of "My Fault: London" is available on Amazon Prime Video.

 **2. Promotional Offers:**